-We have also initiated a Phase 1 trial with palifosfamide in combination with etoposide and carboplatin to determine appropriate safety for initiating a subsequent potentially pivotal, adaptive trial in front-line small-cell lung cancer ("SCLC").
-An oral form of palifosfamide has been the subject of preclinical studies necessary for an Investigational New Drug ("IND") application to support commencing Phase 1 study.
-Based on an initial review, FDA has requested that we repeat an animal study, now underway, in order to support the planed Phase 1 protocol.
+A Phase 1 trial has completed accrual with palifosfamide in combination with etoposide and carboplatin and data to date have determined appropriate dosing for initiating a potentially pivotal, adaptive Phase 3 trial in front-line, extensive SCLC expected to initiate in the second half of 2012.
+An oral capsule form of palifosfamide has been the subject of preclinical studies necessary for an Investigational New Drug, or IND, application to support commencing Phase 1 study, presently under evaluation.